 In a car I’d suspect low tyre pressure.

 ‘First Flight’ opens up with a really nice comparison.
-The narrator explains their dislike for the ways that planes move, presumably whilst in taxi, by likening it to the feeling you get when your car has low tyre pressure.
+The narrator explains their dislike for the ways that planes move, presumably whilst in a taxi, by likening it to the feeling you get when your car has low tire pressure.
 This really is quite an astute observation and highlights the type of narrative voice this poem has.
 The narrator is witty and thoughtful.

-Once again we see a lovely description, this time of the planes take off.
+Once again, we see a lovely description, this time of the planes taking off.
 This is from the viewpoint of someone who has not flown before.
 The sense of trepidation is evident.
 The use of the word slithers makes us think of serpents and generally evokes a negative emotion.
 The word ‘angles’ is harsh sounding with its “g” sound this makes it jarring and mirrors the feelings of this narrator.
 The run-on line is interrupted by the second narrator which creates tension as we have to wait to see what it is that the experienced people are doing.

 This is rather a short hop for me